Examples of non-trivial contact mapping classes for overtwisted contact manifolds in all dimensions: Introduction

 One of the problems in the field of contact topology is to understand the topology of the space of contactomorphisms $\diffVxi$ of a given contact manifold $(V,\xi)$ in comparison with that of the space of diffeomorphisms $\diffV$ of the underlying smooth manifold $V$ or, more specifically, the problem of understanding the map $j_*:\pi_k\left(\diffVxi\right)\rightarrow\pi_k\left(\diffV\right)$ induced by the natural inclusion $j:\diffVxi\rightarrow\diffV$.

 If $\ContStrV$ denotes the space of all the contact structures on $V$, in the case of closed manifolds the natural map $\diffV\rightarrow\ContStrV$ given by $\phi\mapsto \phi_*\xi$ helps to understand the properties of the $j_*$, and shows that the relation between the topology of $\diffVxi$ and that of $\diffV$ is mediated by the topology of $\ContStrV$.
-Indeed, (the proof of) Gray's theorem implies, modulo a general fibration criterion, that this map is a locally-trivial fibration with fiber $\diffVxi$ (see \cite{MasGir15} for an explanation of this result or \cite{MasFibrNotes} for a more detailed proof).
+Indeed, (the proof of) Gray's theorem implies, modulo a general fibration criterion, that this map is a locally-trivial fibration with fiber $\diffVxi$; see for instance Giroux and Massot \cite{MasGir15} for an explanation of this result or Massot \cite{MasFibrNotes} for a more detailed proof (the reader can also consult Geiges and Gonzalo Perez \cite{GeiGon04} for a proof of the fact that the map is a Serre fibration).
 Then, the exact long sequence of homotopy groups

 associated to the fibration gives a relationship between the topologies of the three spaces $\diffV$, $\diffVxi$ and $\ContStrV$. \\